imtkain/Fabric-Redux/README.md

 This repository provides a production-ready implementation pattern for **bulk CRUD operations** (INSERT, UPDATE, DELETE, REACTIVATE) with CDC visibility, enabling multi-row write-back directly from Power BI reports.

+This demo is simplified to illustrate the concepts.
+In practice, you'd use a satellite (or extension; think "sidecar") table with a foreign key to the main table.
+Edits happen in this satellite table, never directly against warehouse tables.
+Example: If you have fact_leads and want to capture user comments, create fact_lead_comments with a 1:1 relationship keyed to the lead.
+Your ETL process should auto-insert placeholder rows as new keys land in the main table.
+Alternatively, your stored procedures can create the row on-demand if it doesn't exist, but update it if it does exist.
+Your satellite table can then be in DQ mode to reflect changes in real-time.

 Note: Updating more than 3 columns this way tends to feel clunky to users.
 For wider edits, consider an Excel shortcut from SharePoint instead.